youngar/hwml-rs/crates/hwml-core/fuzz/README.md

 These issues indicate that the printer and parser are not fully compatible, which is valuable information for improving the implementation.

+### `fuzz_module_generation` - Module Operations Testing

+This fuzzer tests the Module datatype and its operations:
+1. Generate modules with various types of declarations (constants, type constructors, data constructors)
+2. Test module operations like finding declarations by name
+3. Test module validation and consistency
+4. Test error handling for duplicate declarations

+The fuzzer uses manual test data generation based on input bytes to create different module configurations.

 ## Running the Fuzzer

 ### Prerequisites